bdeewang/bdeewang.github.io/index.md

 <!--
 <a href="/research" class="internal-link quarter-line-space">View my research&nbsp;→</a><a href="/travel" class="internal-link quarter-line-space">View my travel schedule&nbsp;→</a>-->

-For Winter I have been awarded the [Chancellor’s Dissertation-Year Fellowship](https://science.ucsc.edu/research-opportunities/dissertation-year-fellowships/) and therefore I will not be teaching.
-<a href="/teaching" class="internal-link quarter-line-space">View my teaching&nbsp;→</a>

-I am a co-organiser of the [Experiences in Mathematics](https://sites.google.com/ucsc.edu/experiencesinmath/) Series with Jennifer Guerrero and Nariel Monteiro, and a co-organiser of the [Directed Reading Program](https://sites.google.com/ucsc.edu/drp-math/) with Mike Williams and Jennifer Guerrero.
+I am currently a Graduate Teaching Fellow, developing course material and designing for an online version of MATH 11B: Calculus with Applications.
+I was also awarded the [Chancellor’s Dissertation-Year Fellowship](https://science.ucsc.edu/research-opportunities/dissertation-year-fellowships/) for this academic year.
+I am a co-organiser of the [Experiences in Mathematics](https://sites.google.com/ucsc.edu/experiencesinmath/) Series with Jennifer Guerrero and Nariel Monteiro.
-<a href="/activities" class="internal-link quarter-line-space">View my service&nbsp;→</a>

 If you're thinking of asking me for a letter of recommendation, I encourage you read:
 <a href="/letters" class="internal-link quarter-line-space">letter writing information&nbsp;→</a>